ganastor/htpc-download-box/README.md

 PGID=1000
 # The directory where data and configuration will be stored.
 ROOT=/media
-# Mediacenter IP (replace with the actual ip of the mediacenter.
+# Media center IP (replace with the actual ip of the media center.
 # This is required for the connection to the services hidden behind the vpn servers.
 MC_IP=192.168.0.123
 # Gluetun VPN variables (private internet access only)